How to Design an Accurate DC Power Supply

 Ⅴ. Summary

 When designing DC power supplies for test and measurement applications, temperature drift and noise specifications should be considered.
-If you choose low-drift amplifiers and ADC products, you can achieve an accuracy of less than 0.01%.
+By choosing low-drift amplifiers and ADC products, you can achieve an accuracy of less than 0.01%.

 UTMEL